 Fulham Gardens is a mid-sized suburb in South Australia within the Charles Sturt local government area (postcode 5024).
 With a population of 6,573, the suburb has a mature demographic with a median age of 45.
 Households earn a median income of $83K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, managers.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Italian.

-The median house price in Fulham Gardens is $1.3 million, having grown strongly 6.7% over the past year.
-The current median weekly rent is $642.
-This gives a gross rental yield of approximately 2.5%.
+Fulham Gardens has a median house price of $1.4 million, which has grown strongly by 8.3% year-on-year.
+The current median weekly rent is $670.
+This gives a gross rental yield of approximately 2.4%.
 The median monthly mortgage repayment is $1,950.

 Public transport access includes 34 bus stops.
 The crime rate in the Charles Sturt LGA is below average at 3,590 incidents per 100,000 population.

-From an investment perspective, Fulham Gardens offers a gross rental yield of 2.5%, rated as low yield.
-Property prices are above the state median ($1.3M/$950K), placing it in the premium segment.
-The price-to-income ratio of 16.0x is considered stretched.
-House prices have moved +6.7% year-on-year.
+From an investment perspective, The gross rental yield works out to roughly 2.4%, which reads as low yield.
+Property prices are above the state median ($1.4M/$950K), placing it in the premium segment.
+The price-to-income ratio of 17.4x is considered stretched.
+House prices have moved +8.3% year-on-year.
+Population growth of +1.1% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.